- The Red Journal

 Friendly staff are 24-hour available at the front desk to assist all guests.

 Upon entry, Thai immigration officials will place an immigration stamp in the passport permitting a 30-day stay in Thailand if arriving by air or land.
-This time limit may subsequently be extended for an additional 30 days by paying a 1,900 baht fee to the Thai Immigration Bureau office.
+This time limit may subsequently be extended for an additional 30 days by paying an additional fee to the Thai Immigration Bureau office.

 If you want to remain in Thailand for more than 30 days, you can get a tourist visa at the Royal Thai Embassy or Consulate in your country prior to arriving in Thailand.
 The tourist visa must generally be used within 90 days from the date of issue and allows an initial stay of 60 days.
 After arrival in Thailand, a tourist visa may be extended at the discretion of an immigration officer once for an additional 30 days with the total period of stay no longer than 90 days.

-If booking a private tour with us, costs can range from $300/day/person for staying in nice 3-star quality hotels to over $500/day/person in high-end luxury hotels.
-Staying in small luxury boutique hotels can cost an average of $350 to $400/day/person.
+If booking a private, customized tour with us, costs can range from $350/day/person for staying in nice 3-star quality hotels to well over $500/day/person in high-end luxury hotels.
+Staying in small luxury boutique hotels can cost an average $400/day/person.
 These cost estimates include not just accommodation, but also internal flights, airport transfers, tours and activities, entrance fees, private guides, and private vehicles with driver.

 There are so many that it’s hard to quantify, but here’s a few major benefits: 1) the tour is customized for your interests, which means you get to see and do the things you’re most interested in.
 2) you’re not running on a fixed daily schedule, which means you have flexibility to stay as long as you want or move on early from something or even skip it altogether if that’s what you decide on the spot.
 3) We’re able to design the activities at popular sights to avoid the crowds!